-The typical asking rate per listing is in the $20's per square foot per year.
+On average, listings lease in the $20's per square foot per year.
 The Goose Island region is seeing a decline in rates.
-In the last 3 months, the median rate decreased $12 per sqft per year.
-That's a 31% decrease in rent.
+In the last 3 months, the median rate decreased $3 per sqft per year.
+That's a 9% decrease in rent.

-Compared to the rest of the Chicagoland market, the Goose Island submarket has more expensive rates, and you'll need to pay a premium to be in this hot submarket.
+Compared to the rest of the Chicagoland market, the Goose Island submarket has greater rates, and you'll need to pay a premium to be in this hot region.

-In the last 90 days, 17 listings have come on the market, which means new availabilities most likley are leasing quickly.
+In the last 90 days, 14 listings have been listed, which means new listings might be leasing quickly.
 You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 2,740 sqft, there are still 0 new listings below 2,000 sqft.
-Most properties in this region are approximately 3 floors.
-Most buildings in this area were built in 2001 and are Class A.
+The standard measurement for office space in this area is around 2,460 sqft.
+Most properties in this market are around 3 floors.
+Most buildings in this market were built in 2001 and are Class A.

 A large portion of this area is residential, but there's plenty of office_space.
-Information is the dominant industry in this market.
-Commute by car is the most popular way to get to work amongst Goose Island folk.
+Information is the dominant industry in this region.
+Commute by car is the most popular way to get to work amongst Goose Island residents.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.